 What Is ICSI?

-ICSI stands for “Intracytoplasmic Sperm Injection.”
+The letters stand for “Intracytoplasmic Sperm Injection.”
 This is the medical term for a procedure done by embryologists when they select a single sperm and inject it into the water component, also called the cytoplasm, of the egg.
 It is done after a woman has gone through an egg retrieval as part of an IVF cycle.
-Nationwide, ICSI is performed in 67% of all IVF cycles.
+Nationwide, ICSI is performed in 76% of all IVF cycles.

 Why Is ICSI Done?